bensu/scar/README.md

 [XXX] is different from environ in the following ways:

 1. Config checked into git
-2. Arbitrary edn values as config (not just strings)
+2. Spec checking
 3. Fully qualified names for config vars
-4. Type checking
+4. Arbitrary edn values as config (not just strings)
 5. Temporary stubbing for testing
-6. Uberjar support
+6. Jar support

 ### 1. Config checked into git